General business terms and conditions of metoda GmbH

 (1) These Allgemeinen Geschäftsbedingungen [General Business Terms and Conditions] (hereafter: “AGB”) shall regulate the rights and obligations related to the use of the Internet sites(i.a. www.metoda.com, hereafter: metoda) of the service provider metoda GmbH, Bayerstr.
 69, 80335 Munich (hereafter: “Service Provider”).

 (2) Exclusively the Service Provider’s AGB shall be valid.
 Any terms and conditions of the user which oppose or deviate from these AGB shall not be recognised by the Service Provider unless

 their validity has been expressly approved in writing or in text form.
 These AGB shall also then be valid if the Service Provider, while being aware of the user’s terms and conditions which oppose or deviate from these AGB, unconditionally renders its services to the user.

 (3) Insofar as the term “Internet Site of the Service Provider” is used below, the Internet site and/or the Internet sites of the Service Provider are meant, where the services specified in Paragraph 1 are generally made available on the Internet by the Service Provider.

 (1) The Service Provider shall offer different information services and other services to users and, if applicable, third parties, for temporary use.

 (2) The content and scope of the services are based upon the respective contractual agreements; otherwise, based upon the respective services currently available on the Internet Site of the Service Provider.

-(3) The Service Provider’s services shall include particularly:-Market research data -Market analysis -Price monitoring -Ecommerce KPIs.
+(3) The Service Provider’s services shall include particularly: Market Research Data, Market Analysis, Price Monitoring, E-Commerce KPIs, E-Commerce Advertising.
 The individual services may vary depending on the pricing model that is selected.